colons/ambient/README.md

 runs in the office at [@rkhleics][rkh], and the example config in this repository is demonstrated [here][demo].

+Ambient provides basic widgets for embedding auto-refreshing images, iframes or raw HTML as well as custom widgets designed to give quick, abstract summaries of the state of things on a Trello board or a Jenkins server.

 ## Requirements

 - A webserver that can serve files from a directory